 IELTS is trusted by over 10,000 organizations worldwide, so if you take the IELTS test, you can be sure that educational institutes, companies and governments recognize it as a reliable test of English language proficiency.

-IELTS has and continues to set the standard for English language testing.
-Governments in Australia, Canada, New Zealand and the United Kingdom use IELTS to process immigration applications.
+IELTS has become the gold standard English language proficiency test that is used by the governments of Australia, Canada, New Zealand and the United Kingdom to process immigration applications.

 How does IELTS work?

 IELTS was found by some of the world’s best language assessment experts.
 It was developed to test all of your English language skills that you need in order to succeed in your job or studies abroad.

 You’ll be assessed on the following elements:

 Make sure you’re familiar with how the IELTS test works and find out more about the IELTS test formats.

 Which test to choose

 - IELTS Academic - this test type is for people applying for higher education or professional registration.
 It measures a person’s academic English skills and determines if he/she is ready to start training or studying.

 - IELTS General Training is the type of test needed for people aiming to immigrate to Australia, Canada and the UK, or for those applying for secondary education, training programs and work experience in an English-speaking environment.
 This test type measures a person’s English proficiency in an everyday context, such as the workplace and/or social situations.